jimmychung98/learnSEPTA-backend/README.md

 ## Philly Transit Microservices
 + **septa-data** - is a ***CRUD*** service that grabs data from the Septa API.
 Ideally, it should grab all the bus locations for a specific route and it should calculate the arrival times for each bus parallel from each other.
 It should store the data in a databse via a different microservice.
++ **data-repository** - connects to a PostGres Database.
+This microservice is mainly used by other microservices to store and retrieve data in the repository.
+Database must be setup first before you can use this microservice.
 + **microservice-name** - format for future reference.

 ## Planned Roadmap